A skin abscess is a buildup of pus in or on the skin.

-The health care provider may cut open the abscess and drain it.
+Your health care provider may cut open the abscess and drain it.
+If this is done:

 You may need to take antibiotics by mouth to control the infection.

 Most skin abscesses can be cured with proper treatment.
-Infections caused by methicillin-resistant staph aureus (MRSA) are do not respond to regular antibiotics and need special medicines.
+Infections caused by methicillin-resistant staph aureus (MRSA) respond to specific antibiotics.

 Call your health care provider if you have any signs of skin infection, including:

-Talk to your health care provider if you develop new symptoms during or after treatment for a skin abscess.
+Talk to your health care provider if you develop new symptoms during or after treatment of a skin abscess.